[written 3/20/20 about the coronavirus pandemic]

 Okay, so we live in a matrix of interactions with each other.
 So why do we feel so alone sometimes?
 Maybe even feel abandoned by friends, family, loved ones, God… especially when we need them most?

-Over the past few months, two people who are dear to me have made their transition back to nonphysical.
+A few years ago, over the span of a few months two people who are dear to me made their transition back to nonphysical.
 They “passed away” as we often say.

 It was hard to watch them go down hill over the weeks that I had the privilege of being with each of them until the day they passed.